 If you’re planning to display Google Adsense, a Privacy Policy page is mandatory.
 It should state that your website uses browsing cookies and conducts other means to collect user information in order to display contextual ads.

-Many publishers overlook the ads displaying on their web pages that serve no major purpose.
-Examples include 404 error pages, Unsubscribe page, and Thank you page.
-After all, any opportunity to have the ads displayed are great, right?
+Many publishers overlook the ads displayed on their web pages that serve no major purpose.
+Examples include 404 error pages, the Unsubscribe page, and the Thank you page.
+After all, any opportunity to have the ads displayed is great, right?
 Wrong!
 You could be reprimanded by Google for this.

 Google explains that since these pages typically have little content, displaying ads here spell deception.
 Your visitors may think the ads are your website’s content and click on them.
 Remember, using tactics that encourage unintentional clicks are not allowed so the aforementioned case is an apt example.